FORS1 and FORS2 Overview

 FORS2, FOcal Reducer/low dispersion Spectrograph 2

-In addition to the standard MOS mode with 19 slitlets, FORS2 offers the possibility to insert in the focal plane a mask where slits of different length, width and shape can be cut with a dedicated laser cutting machine.
-Up to 10 masks can be mounted in a mask unit inside the instrument.
+In addition, FORS2 offers the possibility to insert in the focal plane a mask where slits of different length, width and shape can be cut with a dedicated laser cutting machine.
+Up to 10 masks can be mounted in a mask unit insidethe instrument and each mask can have up to 470 slits, depending on the grism and filter used.
 The FIMS tool (see below) must be used for Phase 2 preparation of the mask cutting files.
 Performance in this mode is equivalent to that of the standard MOS mode.
-The MXU is only offered with the standard resolution collimator.

 FORS2 imaging modes